 I qualified as an Occupational Therapist in 2001.
 I have experience, in the acute hospital setting, of assessing and treating individuals with lower limb amputation, vascular surgery, abdominal surgery, orthopaedics and elderly care.

-I worked in many clinical areas at Addenbrookes Hospital, including care of the elderly, stroke, surgery, rheumatology, medicine and paediatrics between 2001 and 2006.
+I worked in many clinical areas at Addenbrooke’s Hospital in Cambridge, including care of the elderly, stroke, surgery, rheumatology, medicine and paediatrics between 2001 and 2006.
 From 2006 until 2012, I worked with individuals following lower limb amputation, vascular surgery, transplants, colorectal surgery, urinary surgery, individuals with all types of cancer, including those that required end of life care.
 I also had experience in orthopaedics, particularly assessing and treating individuals with elective total hip replacements, knee replacements and fractured neck of femurs following falls.

-I left Broomfield Hospital in April 2016 but I remained on a bank contract with them until November 2016 working in the accident and emergency department and the medical assessment unit.
+I left Broomfield Hospital in April 2016 but I remained on a bank contract with them until November 2016 working in the accident and emergency department and medical assessment unit.
 Between June 2016 and January 2018, I worked for the OT practice.
 I undertook occasional work for them, as a private Occupational Therapist.
-The clients I am involved with have a range of physical difficulties.
+The clients I was involved with had a range of physical difficulties.